 - Set To Go is a program from the JED foundation designed to support students around the transition from high school to college and adulthood.

 - ULIFELINE is a project of the JED foundation and is a valuable resource for college mental health and suicide prevention.
 Access to articles, personal assessment tools, a crisis hotline and textline, peer stories, and many self-help topics are available through this valuable site.

 - The Steve Fund is focused on supporting the mental health needs and emotional wellbeing of young people of color.
 Training and educational resources are available to promote mental health awareness and strategies for supporting young people of color.

 - Half of Us is a collaboration between the JED Foundation and MTV to raise awareness and provide resources around college mental health.

-- The National Suicide Prevention Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
+- The National Suicide Prevention Lifeline is now 988 Suicide and Crisis Lifeline.
+When you all 988, the Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.

 - Stonehill College Health and Wellness Education provides valuable resources and programming on healthy lifestyles while in college.

 - BASICS and ECheckup To Go is available through Health and Wellness Education for students to assess alcohol and other drug use.
 You may also want to check out Alcohol Help, a site geared towards reducing the harm caused by alcohol.
 Need a meeting?
 Check out virtual and in person options through AA, AA online, Al-Anon, and NA.

 - Sexual Assault and Title IX Resources are available.
 At Stonehill College, we believe that every individual has the right to be treated with respect and dignity, and we support the creation and maintenance of a safe and positive living and learning environment.
 This website serves as a resource for any member of the Stonehill Community, both students and employees.